Monument Hill and Kreische Brewery State Historic Sites

-Monument Hill and Kreische Brewery State Historic Sites is a historic state park located at 29.888° -96.876°, just off U.S. Route 77, south of La Grange, Texas.
-The park sits on a sandstone bluff above the Colorado River.
-Monument Hill is a crypt and memorial to the men who died in the Dawson Massacre and in the Black Bean Episode of the ill-fated Mier Expedition.
+Monument Hill and Kreische Brewery State Historic Sites are two state historic sites managed by the Texas Historical Commission.
+They are located at 29.888° -96.876°, just off U.S. Route 77, south of La Grange, Texas.
+The sites sit on a sandstone bluff 200 feet above the Colorado River.
+Monument Hill is a memorial to the men who died in the Dawson Massacre and in the Black Bean Episode of the ill-fated Mier Expedition.

-The Kreische Brewery site commemorates the contribution European immigrants made in Texas, specifically German immigrant, stonemason and brewer Heinrich Kreische, whose house and brewery ruins are in the park.
+Kreische Brewery’s ruins are a relic to the golden age of Texas craft brewing and represents the contribution of German immigrants to the unique culture of the state.
+German immigrant, stonemason and brewer Heinrich Kreische, owned 172 ¼ acres of land on the bluff.
+He built his house and the brewery in the 1850s and 1860s, and operated the brewery until his death in 1882.
 The Kreische Brewery and house were listed in the National Register of Historic Places on April 16, 1975.

 History

-On September 18, 1848, the remains of Texans killed in the Dawson Massacre and the Black Bean Episode (death lottery), which had been retrieved from their original burial sites, were reinterred in a common tomb with a sandstone vault at the location now known as Monument Hill.
-Over 1,000 people came for the ceremony including U.S. Senator Sam Houston.